transcom/mymove/docs/adr/0064-designing-semantic-api-endpoints.md

     resource without exposing details to the Prime user).
 - ➕ Ability for the Prime engineers to perform extra actions without having to modify actions if the underlying details of an action change over time.
+- ➕ Logical semantic actions create methods which may have side effects that are not apparent to the user due to obfuscation of the underlying resources that are being modified.
 - ➖ Method handlers for the Prime would need to handle specific edge cases for the user in case of a failure during a logical semantic action (e.g. ensuring a new shipment ID is not created if the method fails to update a shipment ID with a `diversion` property)
-- ➖ Logical semantic actions create methods which may have side effects that are not apparent to the user due to obfuscation of the underlying resources that are being modified.
-- ➖ Logical semantic actions create scenarios that give the Prime method handlers a lot of different edge cases that would otherwise be better handled by specific steps when modifying shipments.
+- ➖ Logical semantic actions create scenarios that give the Prime method handlers a lot of different edge cases that may otherwise be better handled by specific steps when modifying shipments.

 ## Pros and cons of the alternatives